 - Reforms to support the needs of diverse and underserved populations.

-AMO will continue to work with the provincial government to ensure child care and early years programming in Ontario is prioritized during the COVID-19 recovery phase and into the future.
+AMO looks forward to working with the provincial government on the successful implementation of child care and early years programming in Ontario.